la-famiglia-jst2324/parma-web/README.md

 - integration and regression testing: a subset of [cypress](https://www.npmjs.com/package/cypress), [puppeteer](https://www.npmjs.com/package/puppeteer)
 - if next-fetch is not enough: [axios](https://www.npmjs.com/package/axios)
 - if we need a dedicated auth library: [next-auth](https://www.npmjs.com/package/next-auth) or [passport](https://www.npmjs.com/package/passport)

+## Deployment

+This project is deployed on [Vercel](https://vercel.com/) in @robinholzi's peronsal account.
+As the hobby (free) plan enough for now, we will stick to it for the time being.

+Every commit to a PR branch will trigger a deployment preview.
+Every new version released on GitHub will trigger a production deployment.

+In the future we might add a staging deployment that is deployed to on commit to the `main` branch.
+Reach out to @robinholzi if you can benefit from this.

+Maybe it would make sense to create a dedicated la-famiglia mail box to which at least the meta team has access to.

+We might switch to something else after choosing a full-stack framework like `Firebase`, `Supabase` or `AWS Amplify`.

 ## Remarks